Set-valued metrics and generalized Hausdorff distances: Conclusion and questions

 The following are some interesting questions.

-\begin{question} (i) From Definition \ref{svMetrizDfn}, do there exist spaces (resp., sv-metrizable spaces) that are not sv-metrizable (resp., metrizable)? (ii) Is every sv-metric topology (Definition \ref{SvOpenSetDfn}) equivalent to the topology induced by some uniform structure? \end{question}
+\begin{question} (i) From Definition \ref{svMetrizDfn}, do there exist spaces (resp., sv-metrizable spaces) that are not sv-metrizable (resp., not metrizable)? (ii) How are sv-metric topologies (Definition \ref{SvOpenSetDfn}) related to topologies induced by uniform structures? \end{question}